joe-marsden/Surface_Line_BO/README.md

 ## Usage

-The main usage file is "GridOptImprovedGraphics.m".
+The main usage file is "SurfaceLineOptimiser.m".
 The function of other files is as follows:

 - "LVBayesianOptimiser.m" contains the algorithm.
 - "computedistance.m" is the function for calculating the distance between two lines.